Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 __stack_chk_fail → Stack protector is enabled, so classic buffer overflows might be detected

 setvbuf, stdout → Just standard IO handling
-This is the function :
+This is the function , main , found in Ghidra :
 ```
 undefined8 main(void)